Tax Exempt Savings Plan

 An additional tax-free allowance on top of your annual ISA allowance.

-Invested in our Flexible Growth Fund for potential growth over the longer term.
+Responsibly invested in our Flexible Growth Fund for potential growth over the longer term whilst making a positive impact on society.

 Life cover automatically included at no additional cost to you.